 - The court will force your sister to return the money

-- The court might order your sister to pay for his own attorneys’ fees as opposed to using estate funds to pay for his attorney’s fees
+- The court might order your sister to pay for her own attorneys’ fees as opposed to using estate funds to pay for her attorney’s fees

 - The judge may even order your sister to pay the wronged sister’s attorneys’ fees